Image 1

 Inclusion

-Ground transport between Manali and the trek roadhead (Dhundi).
+Ground transport between Manali and the trek roadhead (Dhundi) and return (Manali)

 All meals during trekking days (breakfast, lunch, dinner, and hot beverages).